wangxufire/awesome-stars/README.md

 - [ios-app-signer](https://github.com/DanTheMan827/ios-app-signer) - This is an app for OS X that can (re)sign apps and bundle them into ipa files that are ready to be installed on an iOS device.

+## Nim

+- [Nim](https://github.com/nim-lang/Nim) - Nim is a statically typed compiled systems programming language.
+It combines successful concepts from mature languages like Python, Ada and Modula.
+Its design focuses on efficiency, expressiveness, and elegance (in that order of priority).

 ## Objective-C

 - [mySIMBL](https://github.com/w0lfschild/mySIMBL) - :package: Plugin manager for macOS